AstarNetwork/plasmdocs/Trying/Lockdrop.md

     subkey transfer <from> <to> <amount> <index> --genesis <genesis>FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version informationOPTIONS:
-    -g, --genesis <genesis>    The genesis hash or a recognised chain identifier (dev, elm, alex).ARGS:
+    -g, --genesis [genesis]    The genesis hash or a recognised chain identifier (plasm, dusty).ARGS:
     <from>      The signing secret key URI.
     <to>        The destination account public key URI.
     <amount>    The number of units to transfer.